 - Bankruptcy courts will accept electronic signatures without a wet-ink paper backup, but not until late 2027.

 What are your predictions for the next decade of legal tech?
-Join the discussion in Advocates to let us know.
+Join the discussion in Clio Co-Counsel, the official Clio community.

 Law firm technology is changing